 This year we continue to facilitate and co-design online opportunities for professional development, networking, upskilling and strategic discussions.
 At the same time, we create a shared space for reflection and support so that we can process the experiences and lessons we are learning as a sector.
-We are also planning to start integrating some small in person events later this year, COVID-19 restrictions permitting.

 Register for our events

 We invite you to join our webinar series, co-created in collaboration with our colleagues and partners across the legal assistance sector as well as other allies.
 Click here for more information and to register.

 Got an idea for a webinar, professional development opportunity or discussion forum?
 We’d love to hear from you.
 Please get in touch with your ideas to [email protected].

 The communities we are part of – local, national, global –face an uncertain future of complex challenges and threats.
 These include criminalisation of poverty and dispossession, environmental breakdown, State capture, social unrest, humanitarian and economic crises and increased risks for human rights defenders.
 First Nations peoples continue to call for a holistic approach to justice to counter the continuing effects of colonisation, social exclusion and persisting inequalities that limit the realisation of human rights for all in Australia.